 - While this is not a knock you on your ass cigar, there is a noticeable nicotine hit, even as small as it is.

 - The draw was great, and the burn was a thing of beauty for the whole cigar.

-The Bottom Line: The Connecticut Broadleaf wrapper might well be my favorite wrapper of all time, it just seems to make any cigar it is used on that much better.
+The Connecticut broadleaf wrapper might well be my favorite wrapper of all time, it just seems to make any cigar it is used on that much better.
 I have been wanting a wonderful smaller cigar with tons of flavor, spice and strength to be released in this age of 50-56 RG behemoths, especially after running out of my beloved Petit Reserva, and with this cigar it seems I got my wish.
-This is NOT a sweet cigar, in fact, it is more of a spicy, meaty, earthy combo that combine into a great, complex smoke that kept me guessing what I was going to taste next.
+This is not a sweet cigar, in fact, it is more of a spicy, meaty, earthy combo that combine into a great, complex smoke that kept me guessing what I was going to taste next.
 One of the best cigars I have smoked this year, without a doubt.